Editor’s note: we have updated this article to reflect tax rules as of June 2017. It was originally published in 2015 by François Bernier.

 Filing the form

 Form T1135 must be filed by the filing due date of the income tax return for the particular year.
-As of February 9, 2015, individual taxpayers can file this form electronically for the 2014 tax year.
-Corporations, trusts, and certain partnerships must still paper file for 2014.
-However, for taxation years prior to 2014, all taxpayers must paper file the T1135.
+Individual as well as corporations can file this form electronically for the 2014 tax year and beyond.
+Trusts and partnerships are still required to paper file.
+For all taxation years prior to 2014, taxpayers must paper file the T1135.